MicrosoftDocs/customer-insights/ci-docs/system.md

   - To research the skipped or failed job, select the link.
   - To copy the summary to your clipboard, select **Copy**.
   - To refresh the summary if you’re waiting for a job to finish, select **Refresh**.
-  - To provide Customer Insights with your feedback, select “thumbs up” or “thumbs down”.
+  - To provide Customer Insights with your feedback, select the thumbs up or thumbs down icons.

 [!INCLUDE [footer-include](includes/footer-banner.md)]